frederikgram/describe/README.md

 # About

-Search images by describing their appearance using conversational Language, supporting both context
+Search images by describing their appearance using conversational language, supporting both context
 _and_ object similarity.

-No pre-made metadata required! everything is analyzed and stored _on-the-fly_.
+No pre-made metadata required!
+Everything is analyzed and stored _on-the-fly_.

 # How does it work?